StevenMayher/432-2022/projectB/proposal_plans.md

 Project 20 | Ziyin Zhao
 -------: | :-------------------
-Title | Exploring Kidney Damage via Albumin-Creatinine Ratio in NHANES (**Note revised title.
-Please use this going forward.**)
-Source | NHANES data from 2017-2018, including Demographic Variables and Sample Weights (DEMO_J), Cotinine, Hydroxycotinine, & Other Nicotine Metabolites and Analogs - Urine (UCOT_J), Alcohol Use (ALQ_J), and Albumin & Creatinine - Urine (ALB_CR_J).
+Title | Exploring Kidney Damage via Albumin-Creatinine Ratio in NHANES Source | NHANES data from 2017-2018, including Demographic Variables and Sample Weights (DEMO_J), Cotinine, Hydroxycotinine, & Other Nicotine Metabolites and Analogs - Urine (UCOT_J), Alcohol Use (ALQ_J), and Albumin & Creatinine - Urine (ALB_CR_J).
 Public | Yes
 Model 1 | A linear model fit using a Bayesian engine Out 1 | The Albumin creatinine ratio (mg/g)
-RQ 1 | How do exposure to tobacco, gender and binge drinking influence the Albumin creatinine ratio?
+RQ 1 | How do Hydroxycotinine concentration in urine, gender and binge drinking influence the Albumin creatinine ratio?
-Model 2 | A model for a multi-categorical variable (**Note that I fixed this.**)
+Model 2 | A model for a multi-categorical variable
 Out 2 | ACR classified into three categories: A1 (<30mg/g), A2(30 - 300 mg/g), and A3 (> 300 mg/g), as specified by the National Kidney fundation.
-RQ 2 | How do exposure to tobacco, gender and binge drinking influence levels of chronic kidney disease?
+RQ 2 | How do Cotinine concentration in urine, race, and age influence levels of chronic kidney disease?
 Samples | 1468 in each
-Status | **REVISION REQUESTED**.
-Why use data from 2017-18 instead of 2019-20?
-You need to be using a multi-categorical model in Model 2, not a binary logistic model.
-Your research questions are revised a bit, above, but you really need to be using at least two predictors in each model that are not part of the other model, so your revision should reflect this.
-Also, don't use cause in writing about these questions, as you won't be able to make causal inferences based on these models.
-Finally, please clarify that the reason you have 1468 observations is that's the number with complete data on ACR.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)